Topping Rose Wants to Double in Size!

 2227 Montauk Highway - Farrell Office Building

-Farrell is proposing to build a 5,000+ sq ft office building at 2227 Montauk Highway, which is a Special Exception Use (SE) in the Highway Office zoning district (HO).
-In HO zoning, for any building over 3,000 sq ft, for every 1,000 additional sq ft, one apartment is required.
-In this case, 3 apartments (one for moderate income housing) are required, but Farrell is requesting variance relief to only have 2 apartments.
-Farrell is also proposing to include them not on the 2nd story of the office building but in a separate structure behind the office building.
+Several years ago, (after totally clear-cutting the property and causing immense land disturbance) Farrell proposed building a 5,000+ sq ft office building at 2227 Montauk Highway, which is a Special Exception Use (SE) in the Hamlet Office zoning district (HO).
+In HO zoning, for any building over 3,000 sq ft, and for every 1,000 additional sq ft, one apartment is required.
+In this case, 3 apartments (one for moderate income housing) are required, but Farrell is requested variance relief to only have 2 apartments.
+Farrell also proposed to include them not on the 2nd story of the office building (which is required) but in a separate structure behind the office building facing Church Lane.
 Ingress/Egress for both the commercial building and the residences would be both from Montauk Highway and Church Lane.
-We expect Church Lane neighbors to request that ingress/egress for the commercial building be limited to just Montauk Highway.
-The application is currently 1) at the Planning Board for a presubmission conference on 1/25/24 at 6pm (public hearing) and 2) at the ZBA for the variance request on 2/1/24 at 6pm.
-This property falls within the newly-established Main Street Historic District and as such we expect it to be the first application to go before Landmarks for a certificate of appropriateness to which the new guidelines and review would apply.
+Church Lane neighbors requested that ingress/egress for the commercial building be limited to just Montauk Highway.

 Loaves & Fishes